lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_This programme aims to be a simple set and forget, one liner which gives anyone - a way to get a full-featured and bang up to date set of vector tiles for the entire planet on small hardware._**

-It's also designed (work in progress) to be fail safe - meaning that if your hardward (or our software) does crash mid process, you have not lost all your data, and you are able to start again from a point mid-way through.
+It's also designed (work in progress) to be fail safe - meaning that if your hardware (or our software) does crash mid process, you have not lost all your data, and you are able to start again from a point mid-way through.

-This also uses the maptiler mbtiles spec, meaning when you serve the files with something like tileserver-gl, you don't have to worry about setting up styles, as the basic one will be automatically available.
-Use the -s option to automatically serve the files when done on `http://localhost:8080`. (-s not yet implemented).
+This also uses the openmaptiles mbtiles spec, meaning that when accessing the served tiles you can easily use most of the open source styles available.
+The default is aimed at using the OSM Bright style.
+More information on styles can be found below.

 ## Considerations
 1. Hardware usage - this will consume effectively 100% CPU for up to a few days and will also do millions of read/writes from ssd/RAM/CPUcache.
 While modern hardware and vps' are perfectly capable of handling this, if you are using old hardware, beware that its remaining lifespan may be significantly reduced.